manasseh-zw/peak-cinema/README.md

 # Peak Cinema

 A semantic movie search engine that lets you find movies by describing the vibe you're looking for.
-Built with React, TanStack Start, and Upstash Vector for AI-powered semantic search.
+Built with React, TanStack Start, and Upstash Vector for semantic search.

 ## Features